 A research of potential pros and cons of switching your solutions to microservices

 Hi everybody!
 My name is Victoria.
-Here at Typeable, I deal with the issues of application architecture, so I couldn’t help asking the perennial question: To be or not to be?
-Specifically, is it worthwhile switching our solutions to microservices or not?
-To understand this, I’ve done small research of potential pros and cons.
+Here at Typeable, I develop application architecture, so I couldn’t help but ask the perennial question: to be or not to be?
+Specifically, is it worthwhile switching a solution to microservices or not?
+To understand this, I’ve done some research of the potential pros and cons.
 Here are my findings.

 Microservices started gaining popularity in 2011-2014, smoothly replacing heavyweight SOA and monolithic solutions, where the architecture obstructed access to the rapidly growing market of cloud applications.

 The approach itself evolved at the intersection of technologies out of the competitive need to bring the business to the next level instantaneously.
 Because of this, the solutions developed avalanche-like and quickly acquired add-ons, patterns, and CI/CD accessories.
-These reasons are still relevant for the business, and the interest in microservices has not declined over the last decade.
-At the same time, developing a microservice-based solution is a creative intellectual task for an IT team.
-It allows trying out state-of-the-art approaches and pinning down the conservatism dragons of previous solutions.
-That is, the challenge is quite noble.
+These needs are still relevant for business, and the interest in microservices has not declined over the last decade.
+At the same time, developing a microservice-based solution is a creative intellectual task for any IT team.
+It involves trying out state-of-the-art approaches and pinning down the conservatism dragons of previous solutions.
+The challenge is, therefore, quite noble.

 However, the benefit of giving in to this magic is highly questionable.

 Like any other fancy solution, microservices aren’t always beneficial.
-Neither do they give a plaster for all sores.
+Nor do they offer a band-aid for all sores.